SOHU-Co/kafka-node/README.md

 ### Coming from the highLevelConsumer

-API is very similar to highLevelConsumer with exceptions noted below:
+API is very similar to `HighLevelConsumer` with some exceptions noted below:

-* In an effort to make the API simpler you no longer need to create a `client` this is done inside the ConsumerGroup
+* In an effort to make the API simpler you no longer need to create a `client` this is done inside the `ConsumerGroup`
 * consumer ID do not need to be defined.
-There's a new ID to represent consumers called `member ID` and this is assigned to consumer after joining the group
+There's a new ID to represent consumers called *member ID* and this is assigned to consumer after joining the group
-* Offsets and group members, and ownership information is no longer stored in Zookeeper
+* Offsets, group members, and ownership details is not stored in Zookeeper
 * `ConsumerGroup` does not emit a `registered` event

 ### ConsumerGroup(options, topics)